 Having expected to be given those orders, and having discussed the matter with his superior, his battalion commanders and key members of his staff before he’d left Fort Myers, Simon was able to respond without hesitation.
 “It is my considered opinion, sir, sending my two battalions into the city would be a serious mistake.”

 “I’m not asking you for your opinion, colonel.
-I am ordering you to restore order in the nation’s capitol.”
+I am ordering you to restore order in the nation’s capital.”

 Without taking his eyes off of Hayes, Simon slowly shook his head.
 “Neither I nor any of my commanders are prepared to do what MacArthur did in 1931.
 Putting down the Bonus Army at the point of a bayonet was more than a mistake, it was a betrayal on the part of the government to the veterans of the First World War.
 Sending armed American soldiers against American citizens who are exercising their right of assembly and free speech would be worse.”